vinayakkapoor05/orin-sage-node/README.md

 # orin-sage-node
-1. General
+**General things to be done**
-   a.
-Copy kubeconfig to your home directory
+   - Copy kubeconfig to your home directory
+   -

-**Issue 1: WES tools were not being downloaded
+**Issue 1: WES tools were not being downloaded**
-**   Cause: get_core_device() function in scrape-system-metrics.py (waggle-edge-stack/kubernetes/debug) is hardcoded to look for a device with IP address 10.31.81.1
+- Cause: get_core_device() function in scrape-system-metrics.py (waggle-edge-stack/kubernetes/debug) is hardcoded to look for a device with IP address 10.31.81.1
-   What I did:
+- Fix:
   ```
   def get_core_device(devices: List[Device]) -> Device:
       for device in devices: